geraintpalmer/cm/chapters/session04.md

 # Question 8
-In the same way as in Question 7, verify the following identity for the first 250 integers:
+In the same way as in Question 7, verify the following identity for the first 250 natural numbers:

 $$
 \sum_{i=0}^{n} i^3 = \frac{\left(n^2 + n\right)^2}{4}